argoproj-labs/hera/docs/walk-through/authentication.md

 Note that the follow examples combine a global config with a workflow submission for illustration purposes.
-You can write a thin wrapper for your own organization, such as `myorg.workflows`, that provides an `__init__.py` to set these global configurations, along with a `from hera.workflows import *`!
-Then, if users import everything from your own module all the configs will apply, and only the workflow definition and submission will be central to a user's experience.
+You can write a thin wrapper for your own organization, such as `myorg.workflows`, that provides an `__init__.py` to set these global configurations, along with a `from hera.workflows import *`.
+Then, if users import everything from your own module, all the configs will apply, and only the workflow definition and submission will be central to a user's experience.
 This greatly simplifies the experience, and allows your users to focus on workflow definition + submission.

 ## Bearer token